 Together, Metro Manila has a total of 11.5 million inhabitants, and accounts for one third of the GDP of the Philippines.
 If combined with the adjacent provinces of Bulacan, Cavite, Laguna and Rizal, then whole area has around 20 million inhabitants.

-The City of Manila, which is now one of the cities within Metro Manila, was established by the Spanish on 24 June, 1571.
-In the late 19th century, the Province of Manila was created with Intramuros as the capital.
-Intramuros, which means the "City within the Walls", is today the oldest district of the City of Manila.
-In 1901, the City of Manila was established, with Intramuros being one of its districts.
-In 1945, as the Second World War was at the horizon, the City of Greater Manila was created, merging the city and municipal governments of Manila, Quezon City, and a few other municipalities.
+The City of Manila, which is now one of the cities within Metro Manila, was established by Spanish conquistador Miguel López de Legazpi on 24 June, 1571.
+Then in late 19th century, the Province of Manila was created with Intramuros as its capital.
+The name Intramuros means "City within the Walls".
+Today it is the oldest district of the City of Manila.
+The City of Manila was established in 1901, with Intramuros being one of its districts.
+Then in 1945, with the Second World War at the horizon, the City of Greater Manila was created by merging the city and municipal governments of Manila, Quezon City, and a few other municipalities.

 Travel to Metro Manila

-The Ninoy Aquino International Airport (MNL) is the airport serving Metro Manila.
-It has three terminals.
-Terminal 1 is the main international terminal serving most international carriers.
-Terminal 2 is used by Philippines Airlines while the newly opened Terminal 3 is used by Cebu Pacific and Air Philippines.
+The Ninoy Aquino International Airport (NAIA, IATA code MNL) is the airport serving Metro Manila.
+It has four terminals.
+NAIA Terminal 1 is the main international terminal serving most international carriers.
+NAIA Terminal 2 is used by Philippines Airlines while the newly opened NAIA Terminal 3 is used by Cebu Pacific, Air Philippines and Air Asia.
 In addition, the old airport terminal, now called the Manila Domestic Passenger Terminal (and often known as NAIA Terminal 4), is used by a few domestic carriers such as Zest Air, Interisland Airlines and Southeast Asian Airlines.
 These terminals are not inter-connected, so if you have to transfer from one terminal to another, you need to get into the city streets.
 There is now air-side transfer buses going from one terminal to another.
 To take it, you need to produce a flight ticket or reservation.
 Allow at least three hours between flights if you have to transfer between terminals.

 Travel within Metro Manila